 anxiety - that comes simply because the environment (community) that we live in has been trained and cajoled for decades into blindness to abuse.
 Many have been trained or become so psychotic that they in their turn act out their abuse (*most likely scenario) or become abusers themselves.

 * When we look at those aspects through the eyes of evolutionary science you get to see that environment is where it all comes from and we have had a specific genuinely toxic environment for almost 2,000 years.
 That's a habit many will find difficult to break - that's in part is why so many drink themselves into a stupor so regularly

 When raised Catholic you learn at an early age that even attempts to mentally escape were blocked.
 Insidious does not seem to be sufficient a word.
 Vulnerable children held in bondage for the rest of their life through embedded trauma.
 There is no other means to reach such a point.
-The evidence is there to support #TraumaTheory and the evidence and there is abundant evidence.
+The evidence is there to support the Trauma in Religion theory and the evidence and there is abundant evidence.
 Only Christian trained doctors, lawyers, psychologists and more can be so traumatised by their experience that they feel they must act but are powerless in the insane environment where myth and fantasy trump the facts and reality and the small child in us who was frozen into obedience when confronted by religious threats remains bonded today.
 Their responses when attempting to address the issue of religion and/or the issue of sexual abuse and the sexual abuse of children and the sexual abuse of children by the religious and most pertinently the sexual abuse of children by nuns and priests that we all know has gone on for decades and yet the frightened child within us reacts as though their life were dependant upon that.
 Only traumatic bonded can produce such a response in adult Catholic survivors of early childhood abuse through the life threatening process that the religion forces onto defenceless children.